anubama-i/MedTracker/README.md

-# 💊 Medication Tracker Project
+# 💊 MedTracker

-A full-stack **Medication Tracking System** built using:
+A full-stack **Online Medication and Prescription System** built using:

 * ⚙️ Spring Boot (Backend)
 * 🎨 React (Frontend)